iggy-smart/voice-alt/female-voice-en.md

 1) Read about [Pitch](#Pitch)
 2) Download [Pitch tracker](#Pitch tracker)
 3) Do slides LINK
-4) Explore you vocal range LINK
+4) Optional.
+Explore you vocal range LINK
 5) TVL: pitch
 6) Speak higher than F3, try don't cross F3 boundary

+M: You can fluently speak higher than F3 don't crossing F3.

+It will be weird - it's ok.
+Your voice can be cartoonish and hollow.

-M: You can fluently speak don't crossing F3.
-You may would like lower voice.
-You can define lower boundary than F3.
+But you may would like lower voice.
+So you can define lower boundary than F3.

 ## Exploring pitch and weight
 S: [Vocal folds weight](#Weight).
 We'll develop control skill over weight.